cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 ```

 :::important
 The recovery phrase is the only way you can restore your wallet and you **SHOULD KEEP IT SECURE AND PRIVATE**.
-You'll get a completeley different recovery phrase each time you execute the method.
+You'll get a completely different recovery phrase each time you execute the method.
 :::

 For convenience, you can convert the recovery phrase into an array using this: